Jamie Chai Yun Liew

 Work E-mail: Jamie.Liew@uottawa.ca

-Jamie is a graduate of the University of Ottawa (LL.B), Carleton University (joint M.A./LL.B program), Columbia University (LL.M.), and the University of Calgary (B.Comm. and B.A.).
+Jamie holds degrees in law, international affairs (NPSIA), commerce, and political science.
+She was called to the Law Society of Ontario in 2006.
 After articling at a national full-service law firm in Toronto, Jamie clerked for Justice Douglas Campbell at the Federal Court, was a member of the Issa Sesay defence team at the Special Court for Sierra Leone, and was Commission Counsel at the Cornwall Public Inquiry.
-In 2007, Jamie opened a feminist legal practice with a colleague and practiced immigration law, criminal law, administrative law (landlord tenant, and ODSP appeals among others), and civil litigation.
+In 2007, Jamie opened a feminist legal practice with a colleague and practiced in a variety of areas including administrative law.
 She continues to practice immigration and refugee law today as a sole practitioner.

-Jamie teaches or has taught immigration law, refugee law, public law and legislation, administrative law, torts and a special seminar course titled, “Providing Legal and Medical Services to Refugees”.
+Jamie teaches or has taught Immigration Law, Advanced Refugee Law, Public Law and Legislation, Administrative Law, Torts and a special seminar course titled, “Providing Legal and Medical Services to Refugees”.
+In the 2020-2021 academic year, Jamie will be teaching a new seminar, "Statelessness and the Law".

 List of Selected Publications